Warning: Constant WP_CACHE already defined in /home/u392266596/domains/onpetscare.com/public_html/wp-config.php on line 4

 • Avoid making direct eye contact: Some dogs may view direct eye contact as a threat.

-• Pay attention to your surroundings: Observe leash restrictions and stay away from places where dogs are not allowed.
+• Pay attention to your surroundings: Observe leash restrictions and avoid places where dogs are not allowed.

 • Teach kids about dog safety: Show kids how to behave around dogs and respect their boundaries.